KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 > A value returned from a function is already an rvalue.
 Returning an rvalue
 > reference to a local is as bad as returning an lvalue reference to it.

+Just so there is no confusion, here's the simplest and correct way to do it:

+{% highlight cpp %}
+//  Optimal thanks to Copy Elision std::string func()
+    return "Hello World";
+}
+{% endhighlight %}

+Any temporaries and copies dissapear due to Copy Elision.

 ---------------------------------------